Topography optimization for enhancing microalgal growth in raceway ponds: Numerical Experiments

-where we use the standard notation of cycles in the symmetric group.
+The permutation matrix $P$ corresponds to the permutation $\pi = (1 \ N_z)(2 \ N_z-1)(3 \ N_z-2)\ldots$, where we use the standard notation of cycles in the symmetric group.
 Note that $\pi$ is of order two.
-The photo-inhibition state $C$ is then set to be $2$-periodic (i.e $C^1(0)=PC^2(L)$).
-The details of the optimization procedure are given in Appendix B.
+The photoinhibition state $C$ is then set to be $2$-periodic (i.e., $C^1(0) = PC^2(L)$, where $C^1$ and $C^2$ correspond to the photoinhibition state during the first and second lap, respectively).
+The details of the optimization procedure are given in Appendix~\ref{sec:2laps}.

 We choose a truncation of order $N=5$ in the Fourier series.
-The initial guess $a$ is still zero.
-Fig.~\ref{fig:2laps} presents the shape of the optimal topography and the evolution of the photo-inhibition state $C$ for two laps.
-In particular, we observe that the state $C$ is actually periodic for each laps.
-This result is actually proved in~\cite{Bernard02970756} in the case of a flat topography.
+The initial guess $a$ is set to zero.
+Fig.~\ref{fig:2laps} presents the shape of the optimal topography and the evolution of the photoinhibition state $C$ over two laps.

 The resulting optimal topography in this case is not flat.
-However, the increase in the optimal value of the objective function $\bar \mu_{\Delta}$ compared to a flat topography is around $0.217\%$, and compare to a flat topography and non permutation case is around $0.265\%$, in both cases, the increase remains small.
+However, the increase in the optimal value of the objective function $\bar \mu_{N_z}$ compared to a flat topography with and without permutation are $0.217\%$ and $0.265\%$, respectively, meaning that the increase remains small.
+On the other hand, we observe that the state $C$ is actually periodic for each lap.
+This result is actually proved for an arbitrary $P$ in~\cite{Bernard02970756} in the case of a flat topography.
+This justifies that the optimization strategy only needs to focus on one lap of the raceway (whatever the permutation), and leaves the door open to the optimization of such mixing strategies.
+We refer to~\cite{Bernard03017414, Bernard03170481} for more details on optimal mixing strategies.

-\section{CONCLUSIONS AND FUTURE WORKS}

-A non flat topography slightly enhances the average growth rate.
-However the gain remains very limited and it is not clear if the difficulty to design such a pattern could be compensated by the increase in the process productivity.
+\section{Conclusions and future works}

-A flat topography cancels the gradient of the objective functional in many situations where $C$ is assumed to be periodic.
-However, including a mixing device gives rise to an optimal non flat topography with a slight gain of the average growth rate.
+A flat topography cancels the average algal growth rate gradient when $C$ is assumed to be periodic along the laminar parts of the raceway.
+This is further confirmed by our numerical tests, in which maximum productivity is obtained for a flat topography.
+However, considering a more complete framework without periodicity and including a mixing device gives rise to an optimal non-flat topography with a slight gain of the average growth rate.
+It is not clear whether the difficulty in designing such a pattern could be compensated for by the increase in the process productivity.